Simplest Way to Generate a Custom Hierarchy in BW – Without a DataSource & Using Master Data (Attribute/s) Only.

 - Always make sure you have a unique hier ID for every hierarchy created.

 - If you are creating a hierarchy for the first time, lv_hierid_* variable/s would be blank.
-In such a case always explain a unique value to the variables manually.
+In such a case always assign a unique value to the variables manually.
 I have assigned 1,2 and 3 to respective variables of the 3 hierarchies I’m generating.

 For Time Dependent Hierarchies (structure level):